Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 which will provide instructions for how to install rust on your platform.
 Besides rustup there are
-`other installation <https://forge.rust-lang.org/infra/other-installation-methods.html>`__ available too.
+`other installation methods <https://forge.rust-lang.org/infra/other-installation-methods.html>`__ available too.

 Once the Rust compiler is installed, you are ready to install Qiskit Terra.